Joy H. Wymer, Ph.D.

 Dr. Wymer earned her Bachelor’s degree from James Madison University in Harrisonburg, VA with a double major in Psychology and Russian.
 She earned her Master’s degree with a specialization in School Psychology from The Citadel.
 She earned her Doctoral degree in Clinical Psychology with specializations in Neuropsychology and Language Disorders from Louisiana State University.
 Dr. Wymer completed an Internship in Clinical Psychology and a two-year Postdoctoral Fellowship in Clinical Neuropsychology at the Medical University of South Carolina.
 In addition to her private practice, Dr. Wymer is an Assistant Professor at the Medical University of South Carolina, Department of Neurosciences.

-Dr. Wymer has 12 years of clinical experience in the mental health field evaluating and treating children, adolescents, adults, and elderly adults.
+Dr. Wymer has more than 20 years of clinical experience in the mental health field evaluating and treating children, adolescents, adults, and elderly adults.
 She has published extensively in peer-reviewed journals and has presented original research at international, national, and local professional conferences.
-Dr. Wymer is an active member in the National Academy of Neuropsychology, the American Psychological Association – Division 40 (Neuropsychology), and the South Carolina Psychological Association.
+Dr. Wymer is an active member in the National Academy of Neuropsychology, the American Psychological Association, and the South Carolina Psychological Association.

 Areas of Practice